switchfully/youchoach-skeleton/stories/story-14-coaching-sessions-overview.md

 > NOTE: There *IS NO DIFFERENCE* between a coaching request & a coaching session
 >
-> The only concept that exists is a coaching session with diffent statuses.
+> The only concept that exists is a coaching session with different statuses.

 Tables (3) of Coaching sessions
 -  Upcoming sessions(coaching-sessions.title.upcoming)